walberbeltrame/thoaded/swift/README.md

 ```

 ## Compatibility
-Tholded supports all environments that are [Swift 5](https://swift.org).
+Thoulded supports all environments that are [Swift 5](https://swift.org).